 Cervical and lumbar lordosis are thought to be caused by some common factors, such as spondylolisthesis (a vertebra “slips” forward onto the bone directly below it), obesity, osteoporosis, and discitis (inflammation of the space between vertebral discs).
-However, research has shown that these factors do not always predict whether someone has back or neck pain because of them.
+However, research has shown that these factors do not always predict whether you’ll get back or neck pain.

-Some researchers found that obesity may affect the degree of the lordotic curve, including children, by increased pressure on the lumbar facets and weight shift to the front of the body because of excessive belly fat.
+Obesity may affect the degree of the lordotic curve, including children.
+Having too much belly fat can increase pressure on the lumbar facets of the vertebrae and shift the weight to the front of the body.

-The association between osteoporosis and the degree of lumbar lordosis is weak.
 A 2008 Greek study of 112 women compared those with either osteoporosis, osteoarthritis, or both diseases with healthy controls.
-The researchers do not find significant differences of lordotic curves among all the women.
+The researchers did not find significant differences of lordotic curves among all the women.

 Another study in 2013 of more than 250 women found a weak, but significant, association between lumbar lordosis with bone mineral density.
 However, the risk of osteoporosis in the thoracic spine appears to be great among post-menopausal women with kyphosis.

 Discitis is the infection of the space between the vertebrae, which affects mainly in toddlers and children.
 Research does not find a strong association with lumbar lordosis and discitis.
 In fact, the lack of lordosis may also be an adaptation to reduce pain.

 A car accident or a fall may change how your neck is curved.
 Research finds that most people who suffer a whiplash adopt a forward head posture with a lower cervical curve.
 But having less curve doesn’t mean you’ll get neck pain.
 Some people who had a car accident and a reduced neck curvature reported to have no neck pain.